ToxicFrog/ss1edit/README.md

     value = nil

 If the flag is present on the command line, store this value instead of the flag's actual value.
 Most useful with boolean flags when you actually want them to store a special value in some other flag (by using this in conjunction with `key`).
+For example, you could make `--log-to-stderr` an alias for `--log-to=/dev/stderr` with `key = "log_to"; value = "/dev/stderr"`.

     help = ""